 Proactively planning for absences and leveraging technology to identify potential patterns in absences will help managers address short-term scheduling challenges as well as uncover underlying issues such as burnout or disengagement.

 The pandemic has created a new workplace reality.
 Organizations that are able to thrive in this new world of work are effective at empowering their people with greater control of their work life while also optimizing schedules and labour planning.
 These organizations understand the interrelatedness of these two priorities.

 Technology can help optimize schedules, reduce labour spend, and much more.
 However, organizations will also need to consider the drivers behind workforce challenges such as absenteeism, low productivity, and disengagement.
 For example, if employees are back to work but are still experiencing financial stress from being furloughed or laid off, employers can do more to support them by providing greater pay flexibility.
 On-demand pay solutions for example, can provide employees access to their earned wages after a shift so they can pay for unforeseen expenses such as car repairs or emergency medical bills.

 While workforce scheduling and labour planning are top of mind for organizations looking to reopen and ramp back up, it’s just one part of an effective return to work plan.
-Taking a more holistic approach to the return to work will help organizations get up to speed faster, support employee health and well-being, while driving engagement and productivity – key wins for both the workforce and the business.
+Taking a more holistic approach to workforce management strategies will help organizations get up to speed faster, support employee health and well-being, while driving engagement and productivity – key wins for both the workforce and the business.